 I discuss this point in much detail in Reductionist Science and the Rise of Capitalism: Implications for a New Educational Program of Agricultural Science at Karl North Eco-Intelligence

 By Karl North | August 21, 2013

 I have just added this account of my experiences in energy-efficient housing design and construction to my Core Papers on this website.
-In my view it fills a serious gap in the literature, in view of the long-term energy crisis that the world is entering.
+It is an attempt to fill a gap in the literature of low energy design that, in view of the long-term energy crisis that the world is entering, I see as a serious deficiency.
 It was originally published by TCLocal, an energy descent research group in Ithaca, New York.

 Current interest in “green design” tends to run to solar and wind electric technologies that replicate the push-button convenience that our society is used to but are very inefficient ways to heat a building.
 This approach bestows a certain social status but is so expensive that it is not a model likely to gain widespread adoption in an industrial economy now headed into long-term decline.
 Area developers sometimes promote “green materials” that may also confer status but rarely save as much of the planet as simple construction designs that dramatically reduce residential energy use.